CooperElektrik/KT.bat/README.md

 On the first time running, specify the location of Kohya's trainer repo and the model location (specify full paths).
 These will be written to a file called `path` in the same directory as the batch script.

 After that, tell it what the name of the concept is and how many epochs to train for.
 The rest is fully automated.

+# Todo
+- [ ] Let the user specify what settings to use.
+They should be able to edit those later.
+- [ ] Fix bug if there is any.